 The Board of Directors ("the Board") of PMB Technology Berhad ("the Company") is committed to exercise good corporate governance by supporting and applying the prescriptions of the Principles and Recommendations set out in the Malaysian Code on Corporate Governance 2012 ("the Code").
-In addition, the Board follows global developments of internationally recognised best governance practices, and through complying in many respects already, continually reviews the Company and its subsidiaries' ("the Group") corporate governance processes and makes adjustments as may be appropriate.
-The key intent is to adopt the substance behind good governance and not merely the form, with the aim of ensuring the Board's effectiveness in enhancing shareholders' value.
+The Board recognises that maintaining good corporate ethics is critical to business integrity and performance, and key to delivering shareholder value.
+The Board evaluates and where appropriate, implements relevant proposals to ensure that the Company and its subsidiaries' ("the Group") continue to adhere to good corporate governance, with the aim of ensuring the Board's effectiveness in enhancing shareholders' value.

 The Board is pleased to provide the following statement on how the Group has applied the Principles and Recommendations of the Code.
-Unless otherwise stated, the Board has throughout the financial year ended 31 December 2012 complied with the best practices indicated in the Code.
+Unless otherwise stated, the Board has throughout the financial year ended 31 December 2013 complied with the best practices indicated in the Code.